Keys To Safety-Net Parenting: Celebrating Passion And Failure

 There’s no success without failure first

-And, this is why Safety-Net Parents help their children identify their passions early on, because it’s easier for children to climb back up that ladder when they fail doing what they love.
-It teaches young people perseverance, because soon they see their improvement.
+And, this is why Safety-Net Parents help their children identify their passions early on because it’s easier for children to climb back up that ladder when they fail to do what they love.
+It teaches young people perseverance because soon they see their improvement.
 That leads to confidence, which leads to working harder, and that’s precisely where success is found.